 - Responsible Investment Association of Australasia.

-We also participate actively in the International Forum of Sovereign Wealth Funds, the International Pensions Conference, Association of Superannuation Investors, Hedge Fund Standards Board, United Nations Principles for Responsible Investment, International Corporate Governance Network, Focusing Capital on the Long Term and the Carbon Disclosure Project.
+We also participate actively in the International Forum of Sovereign Wealth Funds, the International Pensions Conference, Association of Superannuation Investors, Standards Board for Alternative Investments, United Nations Principles for Responsible Investment, International Corporate Governance Network, Focusing Capital on the Long Term and the Carbon Disclosure Project.

 For a small, geographically isolated fund like ours, collaboration with peers across the world offers a range of strategic benefits.
 Building relationships with leading global peers has, therefore, been a key strategy for the Guardians since we started investing, and continues to be important.